papachan/rn-rf-shadow/README.md

    ```
    Which should pop-up a modal alert in the simulator, confirming the
    app is running and the REPL is connected end to end.

-## Using IntelliJ + Cursive REPL

-1. Follow the instructions specified in [Or the Command line](#or-the-command-line).
-2. Create a Maven POM using `shadow-cljs pom`, as described in the [Shadow doc](https://shadow-cljs.github.io/docs/UsersGuide.html#_cursive).
-3. There are now two options
-   1. If you already have a project open, open the project in IntelliJ using _File | New | Project from existing sources..._ and indicating the `pom.xml` file.
-   2. If you're at the welcome screen, press the "Open" button and navigate to the `pom.xml`.
-5. Ensure the project has an SDK configured using _File | Project Structure_, and checking under `Project`.
-7. The project comes with a REPL run configuration called "REPL".
-Run the REPL using the _Run | Run 'REPL'_ menu item, or the toolbar button.
-8. Run the commands in [Using ClojureScript REPL](#using-clojurescript-repl)

 ## Or the Command line
 ```sh